 The Office of Student Affairs helps coordinate community and volunteer projects to assist the Laredo area and South Texas region.
-The purpose is to promote service-learning as a fundamental part of learning and to cultivate a University commitment to help those in need.
+The purpose is to promote community engagement as a fundamental part of learning and to cultivate a University commitment to help those in need.

 TAMIU students donate their time and talent while acquiring the leadership abilities that will facilitate and promote their success.
 Initially, students are provided the opportunity to select non-profit agencies that most impact their lives or student organization mission and goal.
 The selected organizations are then considered the preferred agencies where students and student organizations volunteer their time.